Static hazards

 - The circuit expression is

-, we need to get the input variables other than A
+Z=(((AB)'DEF)'.(((AC)'G)'(BH)')', we need to get the input variables other than A that will bring us the glitching structure Z=A+A'

 - First

-gate has to have B=1
+NAND gate has to have B=1 to allow A to propagate

 - Then

-to propagate through the AND
+D=1 to allow A' to propagate through the AND gate

-gate to prevent them from masking the output to zero
+E=1 and F=1 to allow A' to propagate through the NAND gate to prevent them from masking the output to zero

-to pass through the NAND
+C=1 to allow A to pass through the NAND gate and G=1

 - Finally either of